SapitoSucio/froggo-guides/docs/script_commands.md

 \***for** (**<variable initialization\>**; **<condition\>**; **<variable update\>**) **<statement\>**;

-Another pretest looping structure is the 'for' statement.
-It is considered a specialized form of the 'while' statement, and is usually associated with counter- controlled loops.
-Here are the steps of the 'for' statement: the initialize statement is executed first and only once.
+Another pretest looping structure is the `for` statement.
+It is considered a specialized form of the `while` statement, and is usually associated with counter- controlled loops.
+Here are the steps of the `for` statement: the initialize statement is executed first and only once.
 The condition test is performed.
 When the condition evaluates to false, the rest of the for statement is skipped.
 When the condition evaluates to true, the body of the loop is executed, then the